zlpure/Blog-Flasky/README.md

 ## Blog-Flasky
 This is an interesting blog website, which is small but complete.
+The purpose of writing this blog website is to get my hands dirty and get familiar with the development process.
 It has almost all the features, that a blog site should have.
 Generally, there are seven major functional systems:
 ******